Go to the Our courses section

 Go to the International section

-Where creative practitioners and writers about the arts and culture work closely to create a stimulating environment.
-Our courses combine the academic rigour of traditional programmes with practical and vocational components.
+Our courses combine the academic rigour of traditional programmes with professional development components in a creative setting.
+Our courses nurture and build independent thinkers who think critically and produce innovative work.
 Arts students at Oxford Brookes are well placed to pursue a variety of careers in the creative industries.

 The School of Arts is proud to have a strong partnership with Modern Art Oxford.
 The partnership places an emphasis on diversity and access to participation and professional development opportunities within the creative sector.
 A range of initiatives including an internship scheme for Oxford Brookes BA Fine Art students provides a platform for the next generation of creative professionals.

 The School of Arts provides a vibrant environment for staff and students to develop their research and is committed to building research excellence by nurturing existing and emerging strengths.
 The School currently has researchers engaged in practice-based research, and theoretical and archival research across the fields of Art & Design, Digital Media, Film, Music and Publishing.
 We have a series of research groups across all disciplines, where staff engage with and share their research projects (see below).
 We also encourage student-led research initiatives, such as the Contemporary Art Research Unit (CARU) and the Live Art and Performance Group (LAPER), where students are supported in developing their own work.